corespring/corespring-api/README.md

 **Note:** Setting the Private Key via the heroku webapp sometimes doesn't seem to work.
 You can use

     heroku config:add ENV_IAR_PRIVATE_KEY="[paste the key here]" --app [the app name]

+**Note 2:** The private key that is used on branch-two is compromised, because it is used in a test (bootstrap.MainTest)  and committed to github.
+Don't use it for a production system.

+**Note 3:** In corespring-api/bin/shell.scripts/add-item-asset-resolver-vars you can find a script to setup all vars at once.
+Remember not to commit any secrets.

 #### Deactivation
 If you want to deactivate the item asset resolver, so that the app works like it did before: